nebitessema/coolify-vpn-stack/README.md

   - `WIREGUARD_ADDRESSES`

 ### Data Storage
-The service uses the following paths:
+The service uses named volumes for data persistence:
-- `/data/downloads` - qBittorrent downloads directory
+- `downloads` - qBittorrent downloads directory
-- `/data/jellyseerr-config` - Jellyseerr configuration
+- `jellyseerr-config` - Jellyseerr configuration

-Make sure these directories exist on your host or modify the paths in the docker-compose.yml file.
+These can be managed through the Coolify UI after deployment.

 ### Domain Configuration
 The default domains are: